CSE232-MSU/CSE232/syllabus.md

 A goal of this course is to teach professionalism.
 Any instance of academic dishonesty will be viewed as evidence that this goal has not been achieved, and will be grounds for receiving a final grade of 0.0.
 Examples of academic dishonesty include (but are not limited to):

-- Copying another student's code or exam answers.
+- Copying another person's code or exam answers.
 - Using code implemented by someone else intended to solve this class' assignments (i.e., don't get someone else to do the assignment for you).
 - Using code independently implemented by someone else without attributing credit (i.e., you can use tools, libraries, or code snippets from the web, but only with proper citation).
 - Writing code that deceptively passes the test cases, but doesn't solve the problem given.
 In other words, abusing automatic grader mechanisms to gain unearned points (hard-coding).
 - Using sources whose purpose is to provide assignment solutions (e.g. Chegg, YahooAnswers).
 - Distributing course content without instructor permission.
 - Having another person that isn't an instructor or TA aid you in implementing a solution to an assignment.
+Tutors are not allowed to assist you on graded material.
 - Submitting a solution that you don't understand / can't explain to an instructor.
 - Using assignment solutions provided to a previous iteration of this course.
 - Providing false information to the instructor about matters related to the course.